Matthew Vincent O'Malley

-Matthew Vincent O'Malley (June 26, 1878 - May 26, 1931) was an American businessman and politician who was elected to serve as a U.S. Representative from New York in 1930.
+Matthew Vincent O'Malley (June 26, 1878 – May 26, 1931) was an American businessman and politician who was elected to serve as a U.S. representative from New York in 1930.
 He died in 1931, shortly after winning election, but before formally taking his seat.

 Early life and education

-Matthew V. O'Malley was born in Brooklyn, New York, on June 26, 1878.
+O'Malley was born in Brooklyn, New York, on June 26, 1878.
 He attended both parochial and public schools in Brooklyn, and worked as secretary to Brooklyn's public health officer.

 Career

 O'Malley later became involved in the real estate, insurance and surety bond businesses, and was active in civic and business organizations including the Brooklyn Chamber of Commerce.

 Election to Congress

-In November 1930 Congressman John Quayle of New York's 7th congressional district died shortly after winning reelection to a fifth term, which was scheduled to begin on March 4, 1931.
+In November 1930, Congressman John Quayle of New York's 7th congressional district died shortly after winning reelection to a fifth term, which was scheduled to begin on March 4, 1931.
 O'Malley ran as a Democrat and won the February 1931 special election held to select Quayle's replacement.